KhronosGroup/glTF/specification/README.md

 >
 _This is a draft specification; it is incomplete and may change before ratification.
-We have made it available early in the spirit of transparency to receive early community feedback.
+We have made it available early in the spirit of transparency to receive community feedback.
 Please create [issues](https://github.com/KhronosGroup/glTF/issues) with your feedback._

 Editors